Standard application

 Referees

-• You are required to provide at least two referees (additional referees may be required for some licensing classes which contain multiple areas of practice).
+• You are required to provide at least two referees for each area of practice you are applying for (additional referees may be required for some licensing classes which contain multiple areas of practice).to assess your competency within each area of practice.

-• Your referees need to have technical credibility i.e. must be able to answer technical questions relevant to the work you carried out – our preference is for an LBP.
+• Your referees should have technical credibility, that is they are able to answer technical questions relevant to the work you carried out – our preference is for at least one referee to be a currently licensed LBP.

-• Your referees must have worked on the projects you have nominated in your application, and they must have observed the specific range of building work you carried out.
+• Your referees should have worked on the projects you have nominated in your application, and they should have observed the specific range of building work you carried out.

 • Your referees need to be available to talk with your assessor.